carakey/xml2csv/README.md

 ### Notes:

-* Either XML editing/debugging software such as Oxygen or a command-line XSLT processor such as Saxon is required to.
+* Either XML editing/debugging software such as Oxygen or a command-line XSLT processor such as Saxon is required to run the transforms.
-* While designed with MODS in mind, the **xpath_list.xsl** stylesheet should work with any standard XML schema as input, to create a list (in arbitrary XML) of every XPath present in the source document.
+* While designed with MODS in mind, the **xpath_list.xsl** stylesheet should work with any well-formed XML document as input, to create a list (in arbitrary XML) of every XPath present in the source document.
+Note that this is not yet a unique list; the next step, using **field_list.xsl**, isolates the unique XPaths.
+* The metadata sets on which this process was tested were exclusively MODS XML records, and the XSLT herein includes MODS artifacts.
+* The MODS metadata sets on which this was tested make heavy use of *displayLabel* attributes to distinguish specific elements, which is in turn reflected in the XSLT.
 * The metadata sets on which this was tested were originally migrated to Islandora from CONTENTdm using the [Move to Islandora Kit](https://github.com/MarcusBarnes/mik), and these stylesheets may include remnants and relics of particular data structures from MIK and/or CONTENTdm.
-* The MODS metadata sets on which this was tested make heavy use of *displayLabel* attributes to distinguish specific elements, which is in turn reflected in the XSLT.

 ## Applications